abelsonlive/scraply/README.md

 # scraply#
 ##_error-proof scraping in R_##
-_scraply_ is a set of tools for writing error-proof scrapers quickly and easily in R.
+``scraply`` is a tool for writing error-proof scrapers quickly and easily in R.
-Its primary purpose is to apply a scraping function across a list of urls while handling and logging errors. ([documentation](https://github.com/abelsonlive/scraply/blob/master/docs/scraply-manual.pdf?raw=true))
+Its primary purpose is to apply a scraping function across a list of urls while handling and logging errors.

 ### contact: ###
 [@brianabelson](http://www.twitter.com/brianabelson)